 Additional information on campus policies and procedures can be found in the Graduate College Handbook of Policy and Requirements for Students, Faculty and Staff (known hereafter as the Graduate College Handbook) and the Student Code.
 The faculty and staff of the College of Education are committed to making graduate study in education a culturally rich and intellectually rewarding opportunity.
-Please feel free to contact the staff in the Academic and Instructional Services Office and the Student Academic Affairs Office to assist you in making your graduate school experience a success.
+Please feel free to contact your departmental representative in the Academic and Instructional Service Office to assist you in making your graduate school experience a success.